 Recently, I have removed all expectations, I don’t have an outcome in mind.
 I have given up control of where this story ends.
 All I can do right now is tell her story by pouring out my heartfelt words on this Facebook page and blog site.
 God is in complete control of the outcome, and justice is in his hands.
 By releasing my control, I have had so much more freedom and peace to speak from my heart and gut.

 From the moments I found out that Amanda’s life had been threatened with murder, heard the ridiculous story Brayan told about the evening of May 14, and learned of the police department’s position on her death, I have tried to be her voice.
 I will continue to be her advocate until we are heard and her death gets a fair, proper investigation.
 I will continue to gather information, research, and write until someone listens.
 If we would have accepted the detectives initial report findings, her case would have died on that table during our meeting on May 18, 2015.
 I’m not going to let what has been ruled as a suicide slide by until we get the answers we deserve about the events surrounding her brain injury and death.

-The detective was called in on Amanda’s case because we had recently talked to the officer, who responded to the 9-1-1 call, in social settings about her situation and asked him for help on getting Brayan picked up on his outstanding warrant.
+The detective was called in on Amanda’s case because we had recently talked to the officer, who responded to the 9-1-1 call, in social settings about her situation and asked him for help on getting Brayan picked up on his outstanding warrants.
 Our involvement to help her started way before May 14.
 It is noted numerous times in the detective’s report of our concerns for Amanda.
-We were told that we just could not accept that my sister committed suicide more than once.
+We were told more than once that we just could not accept she committed suicide.